Trump administration may end legal recognition of transgender Americans, NYT reports

 Trump has also sought to bar transgender troops from serving in the military.

-According to the Times, HHS officials plan to present the proposed change to the Department of Justice by the end of the year to assess the legality of the change.
+According to the Times, HHS officials plan to present the proposed change to the Department of Justice by the end of the year to assess the legality of the new definition.

 Gay rights advocates decried the reported move to rigidly define gender.